-reason for the 2020 March/April highpoint have may been that the COVID-19 has made exand others patriots more aware of the need health insurance.
+for the The reason March/April 2020 highpoint may have been that the COVID-19 virus has made expatriates and others more aware of the need for health insurance.
 The company was in the right place to serve this need.
 Quarterly loss ratios over the last two years have been fairly consistent and have held at reasonably low levels: